AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Second and subsequent offenses: 1 year

-Rhode Island First offense: Not required
+Rhode Island First offense: 3 months to a year

-South Carolina First offense: Not required
+South Carolina First offense: 6 months

 Second offense: 2 years